Clinamenic/GFEL/content/library/Field Reports/PizzaDAO.md

 ---
 > ✨🌎🍕🎉✨🌍🍕🎉✨🌏🍕🎉✨
 >
->👋 **Welcome, PizzaDAO Global Pizza Party guest!**
+>👋 **Welcome, PizzaDAO Global Pizza Partier!**
-> Thanks for scanning the code—we’re glad you’re here.
+> We’re glad you made it here.
 This page tells the story of how PizzaDAO is using web3 tools, memes, and mozzarella to fund pizzerias and build joyful, decentralized public goods.
 >
 > Curious about the bigger picture?
 Start with our [Introduction to Ethereum Localism](introduction.md) to explore how communities around the world are coordinating locally with Ethereum.
 Then browse our [Knowledge Garden](/library) for more field reports, guides, and cultural experiments.
 >